BruceArmstrong007/User_Login-Signup_with_ExpressBackEnd/README.md

 nodemailer(send mail from one Email from node)

 Need MYSQL Local Server to try this one out! check out dev.mysql.com and download it from there!

+In .env
+use your own email id and password for sending mails with node